Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Introduction

 In fact, Devetak \cite{Deve} applied the random coding to the quantum wiretap channel model.
 For the evaluation for leaked information, he essentially used the quantum version of the channel resolvability.
 The original classical version is invented by Han and Verd\'{u}\cite{han-verdu}.
-In the quantum version, we approximate the given output state by the output mixture state with as a small number of input states as possible.
-However, the quantum version of the channel resolvability treats the output approximation when the input distribution is the perfect uniform distribution.
+In the quantum version, we approximate the given output state by the output state of the input mixture of as a small number of input states as possible.
+Devetak \cite{Deve} treated the output approximation when the input distribution is the perfect uniform distribution.
 Hence, his method does not work when the perfect uniform distribution is not available.
-After his achievement, the book \cite{Hayashi-book} derived the exponent of leaked information, however, he also assume that the perfect uniform distribution is available because his method is based on the quantum version of the channel resolvability.
-Further, there is a possibility to improve his exponent because the commutative case of his exponent is smaller than that by the previous result \cite{H-leaked}.
+After his achievement, the book \cite{Hayashi-book} derived the exponent of leaked information, however, it also assumes that the perfect uniform distribution is available because its method is based on the quantum version of the channel resolvability.
+Further, there is a possibility to improve the exponent in \cite{Hayashi-book} because the commutative case of the exponent in \cite{Hayashi-book} is smaller than that by the previous result \cite{H-leaked}.
 On the other hand, the previous paper \cite{SMC-non} treated secure multiplex coding in the classical setting, which requires the generalization of the channel resolvability to the case when the uniform random number is not available.

-In this paper, we treat quantum wiretap channel model when the sender Alice cannot use the uniform random number.
-Alternatively, we assume that she knows the concrete form of the distribution of the auxiliary random number and its R\'{e}nyi entropy of oder 2, which can be regarded as the sacrifice information rate.